SetProtocol/setprotocol.js/documentation/output.md

 ): void
 ```

-Checks if the supplied hex encoded order hash is valid.
-Note: Valid means it has the expected format, not that an order
-with the orderHash exists.
+######  Parameters
 | Name | Type | Description |
 | ------ | ------ | ------ |
 | orderHash | Bytes |  |
+######  Returns
+`void` - ---
 ####  isValidSignatureOrThrowAsync

+Checks whether a particular issuance order and signature is valid
+A signature is valid only if the issuance order is signed by the maker
+The function throws upon receiving an invalid signature.

 [Source](api/orders.ts#L114)